Yuhsuant1994/DataScienceTechInstitute/TimeSeries/2st_Part.md

 Linear regression: for AR model, even if we stimulate AR(1) and fit it to AR(2) lm model, we still see that it suggest us that the model is AR(1).

+Yule-Walker: we try to fit AR(3) to AR(2) we can see from the result it still suggest us it is a AR(2) model

 * MA model: innovation algorithem